syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add section to the document
+'Adds section to the document

 Dim sec As IWSection = document.AddSection()

-'Add paragraph to the section
+'Adds paragraph to the section

 Dim paragraph As IWParagraph = sec.AddParagraph()

-'Input data for chart
+'Inputs data for chart

 Dim data As Object()() = New Object(5)() {}